opensovereigncloud/docs/docs/contribute/style-guide.md

 Try to use light mode when creating screenshots, they look better on the white pages of the documentation.

-Try to shrink the window as much as possible, no point of screenshotting empty parts of web interfaces.
+Try to shrink the window as much as possible, no point of including empty parts of web interfaces.

 ## Folder and File naming convention